MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-service.md

 For example, if you initially want only administrators in the “IT department” group (that has an object ID of fbb99ded-32a0-45f1-b038-38b519009503) to be able to protect content for testing purposes, use the following command:

 ```
-Set-AadrmOnboardingControlPolicy – SecurityGroupObjectId fbb99ded-32a0-45f1-b038-38b519009503
+Set-AadrmOnboardingControlPolicy -UseRmsUserLicense $False -SecurityGroupObjectId "fbb99ded-32a0-45f1-b038-38b519009503" -Scope All
 ```

 Note that for this configuration option, you must specify a group; you cannot specify individual users.
-To obtain the object ID for the group, use Azure AD PowerShell—for example, for [version 1.0](https://msdn.microsoft.com/library/azure/jj151815\(v=azure.98\).aspx) of the module, use the [Get-MsolGroup](https://msdn.microsoft.com/library/azure/dn194130\(v=azure.98\).aspx) command.
+To obtain the object ID for the group, you can use Azure AD PowerShell—for example, for [version 1.0](https://msdn.microsoft.com/library/azure/jj151815\(v=azure.98\).aspx) of the module, use the [Get-MsolGroup](https://msdn.microsoft.com/library/azure/dn194130\(v=azure.98\).aspx) command.
+Or, you can copy the **Object ID** value of the group from the Azure portal.

-Or, if you want to ensure that only users who are correctly licensed to use Azure Information Protection can protect content:
+Alternatively, if you want to ensure that only users who are correctly licensed to use Azure Information Protection can protect content:

 ```
 Set-AadrmOnboardingControlPolicy -UseRmsUserLicense $true